openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/circularSulcusOfInsula
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Circular sulcus of insula' is a marginal sulcus.
-It is part of the insula.
+   :definition: Is a marginal sulcus.
+Is part of the insula. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002713) ('is_a' and 'relationship')]
+   :description: A marginal sulcus that is part of a insula. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002713)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0102193
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002713#circular-sulcus-of-insula-1
    :name: circular sulcus of insula